mikemoto7/cdl/README.md

 cd list tool

-From cdl_function.sh:

-cd list mechanism.
 This tool allows to you save the names of your most-often-visited directories in a file.
 Then you can select them from a list to cd to them.
 Similar to the popd/pushd mechanism but this one displays the directory names in a vertical list rather than one long line-wrapping list.
 And you don't lose your saved directory names if you exit your shell as with pushd/popd because the directory names are saved in a file.

 Uses/Features: